 Shio onigiri is a basic rice ball made with sticky Japanese rice, salt and crispy nori.
 Despite its simplicity, it’s filling, tasty and satisfying.
 It only requires 3 ingredients and is great for beginners!

 Fish and rice ball in one?
 In that case, try this salmon rice ball!

-Delicious salmon flakes fried in butter and soy sauce and mixed with spring onion and sesame seeds makes this rice ball one of my absolute favourites!
+Delicious salmon flakes fried in butter and soy sauce and mixed with spring onion and sesame seeds make this rice ball one of my favorites!